gesturestudios/rPi_weather_station/README.md

 import Adafruit_DHT

-then exit python and run the scripts from command line: sudo python Documents/Python_projects/rPi_weather_station/InteriorTemps.py sudo python Documents/Python_projects/rPi_weather_station/PiWeatherStation.py sudo python Documents/Python_projects/rPi_weather_station/NestToMySQL.py - follow the directions to authorize
+then exit python and run the scripts from command line:

+sudo python Documents/Python_projects/rPi_weather_station/InteriorTemps.py
+sudo python Documents/Python_projects/rPi_weather_station/PiWeatherStation.py
+sudo python Documents/Python_projects/rPi_weather_station/NestToMySQL.py - follow the directions to authorize

-set up the crontab to run the script every 5 minutes */5 * * * * sudo python /home/pi/Documents/Python_projects/rPi_weather_station/InteriorTemps.py
+set up the crontab to run the script every 5 minutes

+*/5 * * * * sudo python /home/pi/Documents/Python_projects/rPi_weather_station/InteriorTemps.py
 */5 * * * * sudo python /home/pi/Documents/Python_projects/rPi_weather_station/PiWeatherStation.py
 */5 * * * * sudo python /home/pi/Documents/Python_projects/rPi_weather_station/NestToMySQL.py

+### Dashboard setup ###
+The visualization for this and all data comes from a shiny dashboard (Home_shiny_dashboard.R).
+The script has moved beyond just the data pulled from the sql database to include some google sheet data and other imported things.
+On the to-do list is to reduce it back to a script only relating to the weather station, and make a separate version for the complete dashboard...